 Fingrid contributes to combatting climate change by building and maintaining the main grid, which enables clean electricity to be generated and consumed.
 The main electricity transmission grid for which Fingrid is responsible must be sufficient to enable Finland to reach its climate targets.
-We must succeed in connecting clean electricity to the main grid, and we also need to transmit it securely from generators to consumers.
+We must succeed in connecting clean electricity to the main grid, and we also need to transmit it securely from producers to consumers.

 In 2020, a total of 296 megawatts of wind power was connected to Fingrid’s main grid.
 In the coming years, this capacity will indirectly help to avoid an equivalent of 72,000 tonnes of CO2 emissions.
 In the same year, Fingrid made contracts to connect a total of approximately 1,800 megawatts of wind power generation to the grid.
 When this capacity comes online, it will have a substantial positive effect on the climate, as approximately 450 000 tonnes of carbon dioxide equivalent emissions will be indirectly avoided.